LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/exercises.rst

    We need to determine how many days it will take to reach Mars.

    #.
-Create and assign a Miles to Mars variable.
+Create and assign a miles to Mars variable.
 You can get the miles to Mars
       by multiplying the distance to Mars in kilometers by the miles per kilometer.
    #.
 Next, we need a variable to hold the hours it would take to get to Mars.